Kyounggu Yeo | Data Analyst

 cheese_plot1

-The chart is a scatter plot that shows the relationship between the moisture percentage
+The chart is a scatter plot that shows the relationship between the moisture percentage and fat level of different types of cheese.

 The x-axis represents the moisture percentage, while the y-axis represents the fat level.
 Each data point is colored based on its fat level, and hovering over a point will display the fat level value in a tooltip.